fdiaz/SwiftInspector/CONTRIBUTING.md

 ### Structure of SwiftInspector

-SwiftInspector is divided into three main parts:
+SwiftInspector is divided into four main parts:

 #### SwiftInspector